sethbattin/sethbattin.github.io/README.md

 - DNS/hosting - solved circa March 2021
 - nextjs/mdx - started shortly after, but abandoned.
 Giant pain in butt.
 - markdown MVP - start late in 2021...so late it's 2022 as I type this - complete Jan 1 2022 :party:
+- private drafts start ~ Jan 11th - easy but uses submodules; blog about that
 - css & layout start ~ Jan 11th
-- private drafts start ~ Jan 11th

 How it works
 ------------